syncthing/docs/users/config.rst

     The config version.
 Increments whenever a change is made that requires migration from previous formats.

-It contains the elements described in the following sections and these two additional child elements:
+It contains the elements described in the following sections and any number of this additional child element:

-ignoredDevice
+remoteIgnoredDevice
     Contains the ID of the device that should be ignored.
 Connection attempts from this device are logged to the console but never displayed in the web GUI.

-ignoredFolder
-    Contains the ID of the folder that should be ignored.
-This folder will always be skipped when advertised from a remote device, i.e. this will be logged, but there will be no dialog shown in the web GUI.

 Folder Element